 Dubrovnik is serviced quite well and relatively frequently by public buses.
 Tickets are 15 kuna per person for a single trip which can be purchased from the driver in cash only.
 Tickets can also be purchased at Libertas kiosks; single tickets here cost 12 kuna and daily tickets cost 30 kuna.
 Most services will start or terminate at Pile Gate and run every 10 – 30 minutes depending on the time of the day and the route.
 The latest timetables and routes are found at the following link:

+You may be wondering how to get around Dubrovnik and its surrounds if you’re staying outside of the Old Town.
 We were pleasantly surprised to discover that Uber operates successfully in Dubrovnik.
-This proved useful for us as we stayed outside of the Old Town but at a distance whereby walking was too far.
+This proved useful for us as our accommodation was outside of the Old Town at a distance whereby walking was a smidgen too far (and uphill!).
 For the same price as two single bus tickets, we were able to catch an Uber for a quicker journey into the Old Town.
 Keep Uber in mind if a group of you decide to rent an apartment closer to the new port or need a quick ride to the airport.

 If you’re allergic to cats or have a severe dislike of the felines, then you’ll want to steer clear of the strays in the city.
 There are several collection boxes at various points in the city and many of the locals feed them regularly.